Midwest Quilt Festival Week Extravaganza

 Quilty Note Cards at The Quilt Shop at the Essenhaus

-Located inside a restored chicken barn, The Quilt Shop located on the grounds of Das Dutchman Essenhaus in Middlebury, offers an activity that will make one special "quilty" note card that is blank inside.
+Located inside a restored chicken barn, The Quilt Shop located on the grounds of Das Dutchman Essenhaus in Middlebury, offers an activity that will make one special “quilty” note card that is blank inside.
 Basic quilt block components in various colors (special green themed patterns will be featured for this tour in March) are precut and you can arrange them to create a quilt block for the front of your card.
 This is a beginner activity and only requires the ability to use a glue pen.
-A short introduction talks about the history, technique, construction, and sample of a locally sourced quilt.
-Allow 30 minutes for one completed card per person.

-Create a Wooden Quilt Block
+Create a Wooden Quilt Block with Great Life Tours

 Meet LaVern and Rachel, the Amish-Mennonite dynamic duo that has made Teaberry Wood Products one of Great Life Tour’s most requested stops.
 This experience appeals to men and women with a something-for-everyone flair!
 Groups enjoy one-on-one time with this artisan team creating a wall quilt pieced entirely with beautiful exotic hardwoods.
 The experience will include a woodshop tour, “weaving” demo, hands-on wood quilt kit with choice of materials and shopping time.
 Participants leave with an 8”x8” quilt block complete with engraved center tile and hanger.
 It is a work of art worthy of gifting or kept as a treasured memory of their travels.
-Highly collectible, a new pattern each season—keeping it fresh and new year after year.
+Highly collectible, a new pattern each season - keeping it fresh and new year after year.
 This is endlessly customizable with two frames, optional holiday and decorative laser engraved tiles available to choose from.

 Emma Schrock Quilt Art Exhibit at the Nappanee Center